 When I discovered my gluten intolerance five years ago, baking was a big, foreign challenge.
 All the new to me flours, getting things to rise, not crumble into pieces or be dense and gummy, and most importantly – to taste identical to their glutenful partners.

-So six fails and a few choice words later, the Carrot Cake that I had envisioned finally came out of the oven.
-I hate the word moist, but truly it is.
-And just sweet enough from maple syrup, spring carrots and plump golden raisins.
+This cake is super moist, and just sweet enough from maple syrup, spring carrots, and plump golden raisins.
 The smell of cinnamon, ginger and cloves float through the air while it bakes, and bring classic flavors to each forkful.

-Topped with airy Whipped Coconut Milk Frosting and toasted coconut flakes, it was the best bite I’ve taken in a long time.
-For a combination of reasons, as healing through the autoimmune protocol is more emotional than I expected, and because I haven’t had anything dessert-like other than these little coconut gems in a month.
+Topped with airy Whipped Coconut Milk Frosting and toasted coconut flakes, it’s the best bite I’ve taken in a long time.

 Without the chemistry of regular baking ingredients, there were a lot of components that were going to have to work just right to get this AIP/Paleo cake to work and be utterly delicious.

-My flour arsenal was arrowroot starch (or tapioca starch), coconut flour and tigernut flour.
-Tigernuts are actually a root vegetable, not a nut even though they kind of act and look like them.
+- and tigernut flour.
+Tigernuts are actually a root vegetable, not a nut.
 I’ve been enjoying them raw as a snack, mostly savory but kind of sweet like the profile of cashews.

 I figured the flour combination I mentioned would be a good balance of weight, absorbency and starch to help the cake stick together.
 From there I tackled the wet ingredients: